HectorENevarez/hectorenevarez.github.io/index.md

 title: About Me
 ---

-**Hello World!** My name is Hector and I am currently a fourth year student studying computer science at San Diego State University.
+**Hello World!** My name is Hector and I am a Embedded Robotics Software Engineer at [ModalAI](https://www.modalai.com/), where I have worked on all sorts of different tech stacks from building system images and developing device drivers to autonomy features for drones.
+I am adept at coding in C/C++, Python, and shell scripting.
+I have a strong understanding of the linux operating system and i'm experienced with tools such as TensorFlow, Docker, and OpenCV.

 I enjoy learning and I have found that the best way to learn something new is by teaching it.
-I apply this principle by giving [weekly workshops](https://hectorenevarez.github.io/workshops/) through [SDSU's AI Club](https://aiclub.sdsu.edu/).
-Every day I push myself to learn something new, whether that be about machine learning, software engineering, or a random interesting fact.
+Every day I push myself to learn something new, whether that be about software engineering or a random interesting fact.

-I currently work as a Software Engineer at [ModalAI](https://www.modalai.com/) where I have worked on all sorts of different tech stacks from low level device drivers to autonomy features for drones.
-I am adept at coding in C/C++, Python, and shell scripting.
-I have a strong understanding of the linux operating system and i'm experienced with tools such as TensorFlow, Docker, and GStreamer.
-I posses strong communication and collaboration skills, critical thinking and reasoning abilities, and i'm quick learner.

-# Recent Posts
+# Learn to Code!
+I often get asked by others how they can learn to code.
+I feel that understanding code and software is great for anyone!
+Whether you're looking to learn to code as a hobby or for a career change, check out the [resources tab](#) I compiled.
+It contains relevant and recommended resources that are great for beginners looking to learn how to code.

-I like to occasionally write blog posts regarding concepts/technologies that I'm learning or interested in.
+Also, I like to occasionally write blog posts regarding concepts/technologies that I'm learning or interested in.
 I hope to share what I learn with others in an easy-to-understand digestible blog post.
-Check out some of my recent posts, you might learn something!
+Check out some of my recent posts in the section below, you might learn something!

+# Recent Blog Posts

 <div class="grid__wrapper">
   {% for post in site.posts limit:5 %}